HCI330-Project/diet/README.md

 There are some additional things we have implemented that are not on the required list.

 * We set up a DigitalOcean server to host our website.
-* We use NodeJS and Express to route our pages.
+* We used NodeJS and Express combined with RESTful routing to route our pages.
+* Our ExpressJS app uses middleware installed through npm including:
+  * bodyParser
+  * ejs
+  * express-session
+  * express
+  * methodOverride
+  * mongoose
+  * node-sass
+  * nodemon
+  * passportLocal
+  * passportLocalMongoose

-* We set up databases to store user information and food items in order to make our website fully functional.
+* We set up a MongoDB database to store user models' information and our food model's items in order to make our website fully functional.
 * We make a progressive web application that can be installed on any platform that uses a standards-compliant browser.

 ### Design Process